Norwegian Minnesotans: Settlement

 Immigrants also came to the Red River Valley in northwestern Minnesota, settling in the counties of Clay, Marshall, Norman, and Polk.
 During the early 1870s, the St. Paul and Pacific Railroad helped increase migration to the Red River Valley.
+The railroad was first built to fill gaps between important waterways, but naturally became a hub for developed trade.
 As a result, by 1875 Norwegian immigrants made up a 30 percent of the total population of the counties of Polk and Clay.
 Later, immigrants also made homes in Grant, Pennington, Red Lake, Roseau, and Kittson Counties.
 Much of this land belonged to the Lakota and Nakota peoples.

 The city of Duluth was also a center for Norwegian immigration.
 Its location on Lake Superior provided Norwegian fishermen with ample employment.
+Fishing is a common job in Norway, kept alive through economic and traditional methods.
 As a result, the Norwegian population of Duluth increased dramatically between 1870 and 1900.
 In 1870, 242 Norwegians were counted in Duluth.
 By 1900 the population had reached 7,500 people of Norwegian ancestry.
+As of 2021, 11,830 of Duluth's population claim Norwegian descent.

 By the middle of the 1880s, Norwegian migration to Minnesota began to shift to the cities.
 There was a large influx of Norwegian immigrants into the city of Minneapolis from the 1880s to early 20th century, along with a less substantial migration to St. Paul.

+Traditions

+Descendants of Norway are proud of their heritage and aim to keep their traditions alive.
+This is done through Foodways, by preparing meals of Norwegian culture.
+These foods could include Lutefisk, Lefse, and Krumkake; all common Norwegian food staples.

+Traditions are also kept alive through activities and community.
+In Minnesota exists Norway House, not to be confused with Norway House.
+This Minnesota-based non-profit national center allows descendants to connect in community with cultural aspects of Norway.
+The goal of the organizations is for those that walk through the doors to truly feel at home.

+Another traditional aspect practiced by Norwegian Americans is the celebration of Norwegian holidays such as National day (May 17th).
+Those celebrating National day often wear Bunads, partake in parades and speeches, and listen to traditional folk tunes.